Devolution to the North of England

-Northern England devolution is the broad term used to describe the wish for devolved governmental powers that would give more autonomy to the Northern Counties (those northern parts of England in the North–South divide in the United Kingdom).
+Northern England devolution is the broad term used to describe the wish for devolved governmental powers that would give more autonomy to the counties of Northern England (the northern parts of the North–South divide in England).

 Whilst definitions of the North vary, it is commonly defined as the border with Scotland in the north, to the Midlands, or near the River Trent, in the south.
 This is currently defined by three governmental statistical regions: North West England, Yorkshire and the Humber, and North East England.

 History

 Prior to the unification of England in the 10th century, Northern England had broadly constituted the Kingdom of Northumbria, deriving from the Old English Norþan-hymbre meaning "the people or province north of the Humber".

 One of the first bodies formed in modern times to address local autonomy issues and grievances was the "Council of the North" formed in 1988.
 This was in response to the North's concern with the taking over of York-based Rowntree by the Swiss firm, Nestlé.
 The original Council of the North had last met in the 17th century to deal with the chaos of the English Civil War.
 The council met, and while it was attended by noted businessmen and politicians, little came of it and the movement soon petered out.

 The more recent push for Scottish independence has had its effect on the North of England, with the 2004 North East England devolution referendum held in order to decide whether to establish a parliament for the North.
 This has partly been spurred on by the feeling that London and the south are culturally different to the North, with some commentary stating that the "real" English are seen as the South.
 There are also concerns that if Scotland was to become independent, then economic factors associated with this would negatively affect the North, with industry/investment going to Scotland with possible tax breaks.
 Establishing a separate country or autonomous region is seen by some as a way to stop this.
 Alternatively, a potential more successful focussed economic hub based around Scotland could benefit the North of England, as their population centre is closer to it than to London.
 To some, the differences between London and Scotland are similar to the differences between London and the North of England.

 Economically, North Eastern Businesses have called for greater control over the region's financial affairs.
 However, despite these sentiments, the 2004 referendum for more autonomy was convincingly rejected, with a voter turnout of 45%.
 2015 saw a petition for part of the North to secede and join Scotland gain 28,000 signatures.